electron/electron/docs/api/session.md

   * `permission` String - Enum of 'media', 'geolocation', 'notifications', 'midiSysex', 'pointerLock', 'fullscreen', 'openExternal'.
   * `callback` Function
-    * `permissionGranted` Boolean - Allow or deny the permission
+    * `permissionGranted` Boolean - Allow or deny the permission.

 Sets the handler which can be used to respond to permission requests for the `session`.
 Calling `callback(true)` will allow the permission and `callback(false)` will reject it.